vannguyengd/gooddata-ui/docs/19_webcomponents_vue.md

 ### Insight event listener

-In case of `gd-insight` you can use Vue event binding syntax.
+In case of `gd-insight` you can use the Vue event binding syntax.

 ```diff
     <script setup>